Divinity Library Special Collections

 Requests for material should be made through Archives at Yale for archival material and Orbis for restricted circulation published materials and microforms.
 It is important to note that most collections are stored at an off-campus shelving facility so if you wish to examine material from these collections in the Special Collections Reading Room on the day of your arrival at the Divinity Library, you must submit your request in advance.
-Your request will be fulfilled within a maximum of two business days, and you will receive an email message when the materials are available.
+You will receive an email message when the materials are available.

 Please address reference inquiries to email@example.com.

 We encourage researchers to visit the Divinity Library in person in order to take advantage of its valuable complementary collections but recognize that in-person visits may not be possible for all.
 We are willing to respond to remote requests for information and for copies of materials according to our stated reproduction policies.

 The following are possible options to explore in order to locate a research assistant for hire.
 You will need to be able to describe your research needs succinctly in order to utilize any of these services.
 Be sure to include any special research skills required, such as languages.